jnk0le/random/pipeline cycle test/README.md

 There is an official optimization manual for cortex-m85: https://developer.arm.com/documentation/107950/0100

+(the "latency from the xxx source operand" means latency when output of given isntruction is forwarded to xxx operand of the same instruction)

 I'll note only things that are not montioned, wrong or unclear in the official manual.

 uses `DWT.CYCCNT`, it must be initialized by application, otherwise will not work